byuflowlab/FLOWUnsteady/docs/instructions-setup.md

-# How to set up dependencies needed for FlightVehicleSim (October 2019)
+# How to set up dependencies needed for FLOWUnsteady (October 2019)
 Note: currently this simulation tool functions only with Julia v0.6, thus the following will assume Julia v0.6 syntax.

 ## Setting up Julia v0.6.4